Bartvds/manticore/README.md

 ## Why yet another worker module?

-The worker modules I found on npm all have their problems: they either lack functionality, require persistence dependencies, have strange API's or make all kinds of weird assumptions that get in the way.
+The worker modules I found on npm all have their problems: they either lack functionality, use external dependencies or make all kinds of weird assumptions that get in the way.

 Instead of trying to wrangle my app to fit those unsatisfactory modules I build Manticore to be simple and effective with the features you need to get big things done at hyperspeed without jumping through crazy hoops.

-## So how do I use it?
+## How to use?

 You put your code in a function that accepts a single parameter, then add a bunch of them in a worker module.
 In this module you register the functions to expose them as tasks.